astroweaver/the_farmer/README.md

 A citable paper is in review, an advanced copy of which can be found in this repo.

 If you are interested in using the code for your own work, we **strongly recommend** that you get in touch with us at [john.weaver.astro@gmail.com](john.weaver.astro@gmail.com).
-Of course you're welcome to clone and fork at your leasure, but we'd be happy to show you the ropes first!
+Of course you're welcome to clone and fork at your leisure, but we'd be happy to show you the ropes first!